-The Group borrows through a senior term loan, secured on 40 self storage assets and sites, and through a 15 year loan with Aviva Commercial Finance Limited secured on a portfolio of 15 self storage assets.
+The Group currently borrows through a senior term loan, secured on 40 self storage assets and sites, and through a 15 year loan with Aviva Commercial Finance Limited secured on a portfolio of 15 self storage assets.
+The Group also has a short term bridging loan from Lloyds of £70 million, which is to be repaid through a £70 million seven year loan from M&G Investments Limited, which will be drawn in June 2015, and secured on a portfolio of 15 self storage assets.
 Borrowings are arranged to ensure an appropriate maturity profile and to maintain short term liquidity.
-Funding is arranged in the Group and in Big Yellow Limited Partnership through banks and financial institutions with whom the Group has a strong working relationship.
+Funding is arranged in the Group through banks and financial institutions with whom the Group has a strong working relationship.